Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: FIR--radio correlation

 After saturation of the dynamo in our $10^{11}~\msun$ halo, we observe the central few kpc to obey the local FRC.
 The centre of this galaxy shows an excess of the local FRC ratio that mimics the observed complex behavior with local extrema corresponding to various galactic structures, such as highly star-forming spiral arms emphasizing the strong environmental dependence of the thermal and non-thermal radio emission \citep[e.g., in M51, see][]{2011AJ....141...41D}.
 These observations show a sub-linear FRC in the low-density interarm and outer region and super-linear behaviour in the central 3.5~kpc which is also visible in the bottom right-hand panel of Fig.~\ref{fig:maps2}.
 By contrast, the $10^{12}~\msun$ halo severely exceeds the local FRC in the centre while it agrees within the scatter at late times and radii $5 \lesssim R /\rmn{kpc}\lesssim 12$.
 This could either signal a shortcoming in our star-formation and/or radio modelling or provide a hint that the centres of starbursts exceed the FRC by a substantial amount.

 We observe that the local FRC decreases steeply towards large radii (see the bottom panels of Fig.~\ref{fig:profiles2}).
 However, these radii show small values of the surface brightness below $\upmu\rmn{Jy~arcmin}^{-2}$ (see the bottom panels of Fig.~\ref{fig:profiles}) which are very challenging to observe.
-Most importantly, these regions contribute negligibly to the total radio synchrotron luminosity as can be inferred from their differential contribution to the total radio synchrotron luminosity, $\mathrm{d}L_\nu/\mathrm{d\,log} R = 2\uppi R^2 I_\nu~$ for our two haloes of $10^{11}$ and $10^{12}~\msun$ at different times in Fig.~\ref{fig:dLnu_by_dlogr}.
-One can analytically show that a single exponential profile, $I_0\exp(-R/r_0)$, as a function of disc radius $R$ peaks at twice the scale radius.
+Most importantly, these regions contribute negligibly to the total radio synchrotron luminosity as can be inferred from their differential contribution to the total radio synchrotron luminosity, $\mathrm{d}L_\nu/\mathrm{d} R = 2\uppi R I_\nu~$ for our two haloes of $10^{11}$ and $10^{12}~\msun$ at different times in Fig.~\ref{fig:dLnu_by_dr}.
+One can analytically show that $\mathrm{d}L_\nu/\mathrm{d} R$ for a single exponential profile, $I_0\exp(-R/r_0)$, is maximsed at the scale radius.
 This changes for our joint exponential profiles of Eq.~\eqref{eq:Ifit}: while the synchrotron luminosity in the $10^{11}~\msun$ halo is dominated by the external exponential, the inner exponential dominates in our Milky Way-mass galaxy at early times $t\lesssim2$~Gyr because of the very steep central profile of the magnetic field strength.
+At later times, the emission in outer parts of the disc increases while it always has a subdominant contribution to the total synchrotron luminosity.